IMPACT No.02 kaffepose, med tekst 'Chocolate and Honey'.

 CleverCoffee: Together we plant a forest in Honduras

-CleverCoffee is a certified B Corp.
+CleverCoffee is a B Corp

 As a customer at CleverCoffee, you contribute to ensuring that coffee farmers can live a life above the poverty line and that they can afford to develop their farms so that they have a long-term source of income.